denishuk/dataGrid/replit.md

 - July 08, 2025.
 Implemented footer visibility based on property with aggregation functions (count, avg, sum, min, max) applied only when defined in column properties
 - July 08, 2025.
 Updated checkbox implementation to use Tailwind-based design tied to column definition with "useSelection" property
 - July 08, 2025.
 Updated README files with comprehensive documentation of new features
+- July 08, 2025.
+Removed ALL @radix-ui dependencies and replaced with Headless UI components for button, dialog, label, separator, and switch
+- July 08, 2025.
+Reduced bundle size from 130KB to 84KB (ES) and 86KB to 56KB (CommonJS) by removing @radix-ui dependencies

 ## User Preferences